vccvisualization/vccvisualization.github.io/_people/hadwiger.md

 #[I can also link to stuff](http://link-to-my-cv.com "Link hover description")
 ---
 ### Research Interests
 ​Prof. Hadwiger's research interests are in scientific visualization and visual computing.
-They specifically focus on the visualization of extreme-scale data, volume visualization, medical visualization, large-scale image and volume processing, multi-resolution techniques, data streaming and out-of-core processing, domain-specific languages for visualization, interactive segmentation, and GPU algorithms and architecture.
+They specifically focus on the visualization of extreme-scale data, volume visualization, flow visualization, differential geometry and mathematical physics in visualization, medical visualization, large-scale image and volume processing, multi-resolution techniques, data streaming and out-of-core processing, domain-specific languages for visualization, interactive segmentation, and GPU algorithms and architecture.

 ### Education profile
 - Ph.D.
 Computer Science, Vienna University of Technology, Austria, 2004
 - Dipl.-Ing.
-(MSc), Computer Science, Vienna University of Technology, Austria, 2000
+(MS), Computer Science, Vienna University of Technology, Austria, 2000

 ### Professional Profile
 - 2014 - : Associate Professor of Computer Science at King Abdullah University of Science and Technology, Thuwal, Saudi Arabia.